ChimeHQ/MeterReporter/README.md

 - `MeterReporter-Platform`
 - `MeterReporter-Host-Id` if `configuration.hostIdentifier` is non-nil

+The data itself is the result of Meter's `DiagnosticPayload.jsonRepresentation()`.

 ## Suggestions or Feedback
 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/ChimeHQ), an issue, or a pull request.